 Eligible securities for collateralization of deposits are defined by the Public Funds Collateral Act.
-For pledged securities, the market value of the principal portion of collateral pledged for deposits must at all times be equal to or greater than 102 percent of the total amount of deposits plus any accrued interest, less the insurance amount provided by the Federal Deposit Insurance Corporation ("FDIC").
-For certificates of deposit or other forms of deposit, the City may accept a letter of credit issued by a U.S. Agency or Instrumentality.
-The value of the letter of credit must be equal to or greater than 100 percent of the total amount of deposits plus any accrued interest.
+For pledged securities, the market value of the principal portion of collateral pledged for deposits must at all times be equal to or greater than 102 percent (102%) of the total amount of deposits plus any accrued interest, less the insurance amount provided by the Federal Deposit Insurance Corporation ("FDIC").
+For certificates of deposit or other forms of deposit, the District may accept a letter of credit issued by a U.S. Agency or Instrumentality.
+The value of the letter of credit must be equal to or greater than 100 percent (100%) of the total amount of deposits plus any accrued interest.

-Depository institutions with which the City maintains collateralized deposits shall require the custodian to provide a monthly report of the pledged securities.
+Depository institutions with which the District maintains collateralized deposits shall require the custodian to provide a monthly report of the pledged securities.
 The investment officers shall monitor collateralization levels to verify market values and total collateral positions.
 If the value of the securities pledged falls below the required collateral level, the depository institution holding the deposit must pledge additional securities no later than the end of the next succeeding business day.

-2-285 CUSTODY AND SAFEKEEPING
+XIX.
+CUSTODY AND SAFEKEEPING

-To protect against fraud, the deposits and investments of the City shall be secured in accordance with third-party custody and safekeeping procedures approved by the City.
+To protect against fraud, the deposits and investments of the District shall be secured in accordance with third-party custody and safekeeping procedures approved by the City.

 A written collateral or custodial agreement shall be approved by the City with each custodian bank, such custodian being a permitted institution under the Public Funds Collateral Act.
-Upon receipt of pledged collateral, the custodian shall promptly issue and deliver to the City a pledge receipt identifying and evidencing receipt of the collateral.
+The City's agreement with the custodian bank shall also be applicable to the District.
+Upon receipt of pledged collateral, the custodian bank shall promptly issue and deliver to the District a pledge receipt identifying and evidencing receipt of the collateral.